 - adhesive capsulitis (frozen shoulder), characterised by stiffness and pain in the shoulder joint

-- shoulder impingement syndrome (a condition where tendons in the shoulder are trapped during movement)
+- shoulder impingement syndrome (a condition where tendons in the shoulder are squeezed or trapped during movement)

 - shoulder dislocation or instability

 Shoulder pain can sometimes be caused by an underlying medical condition, such as fibromyalgia or polymyalgia rheumatica.
 Occasionally, shoulder pain and shortness of breath appear as symptoms when someone is having a heart attack.